-You may not be aware, but it is likely you will have come into contact with invasive species at some time, whether it’s at home in your garden, on your travels, playing outdoors or even when you’re out shopping.
+You may not be aware, but it’s likely you have come into contact with invasive species at some point, whether it’s at home in your garden, on your travels, playing outdoors or even when you’re out shopping.

 Our work on invasive non-native species is part of a county-wide collaborative project called the Cumbria Freshwater Invasive Non Native Species (CFINNS) Initiative.
 The Initiative is a pilot, multi-catchment project for freshwater and riparian invasive non-native species.

-Our work is funded and carried out in partnership with many organisations, including the Environment Agency, Natural England, the Lake District National Park (LDNP), National Trust (NT), Derwent Owners Association, Cumbria Probation Service and perhaps most importantly - a significant number of volunteers who are passionate about their environment and work tirelessly to keep Himalayan balsam in check.
+Our work is funded and carried out in partnership with many organisations, including the Environment Agency, Natural England, the Lake District National Park (LDNP), National Trust (NT), Derwent Owners Association, Cumbria Probation Service and, perhaps most importantly, a significant number of volunteers who are passionate about their environment and work tirelessly to keep Himalayan balsam in check.